heroesguild/srd-docgen/README.md

 source .venv/bin/activate
 ```

-1. Navigate into the `source` directory:
+1. Navigate into the `docs` directory:

    ```
-   cd source
+   cd docs
    ```

 1. If building HTML